Thyraz/energy-custom-graph/README.md

 ### HACS (recommended)

-1. Ensure [HACS](https://hacs.xyz) is installed and configured.
-2. In HACS, open **Frontend → Explore & Download Repositories**.
+1. In Home Assistant, open *HACS > Frontend* and click the three-dot menu in the top right.
+2. Choose *Custom repositories*, add `https://github.com/Thyraz/energy-custom-graph`, and leave the category set to *Lovelace*.
-3. Search for **Energy Custom Graph**, select it, and choose **Download**.
+3. Search for "Energy Custom Graph" in HACS, install the latest release, and let HACS add the resource to your dashboard automatically.
-4. After installation, reload your browser or press "Reload resources" in Lovelace.

-> The HACS listing tracks this GitHub repository, so updates remain in sync automatically.
+4. Reload the browser or clear the Lovelace cache if the new card type is not immediately available.

 ### Manual installation